 WCIB offers a well-established pathway to Western higher education.
-An education here starts with the UK’s Early Years Foundation Stage (EYFS) curriculum for ages two to five, and this has a very play-based approach.
-Throughout the pre-prep and prep schools, students follow the English National Curriculum for literacy, mathematics and phonics.
+An education here starts with the UK’s Early Years Foundation Stage (EYFS) curriculum for ages 2 to 5, and this has a very play-based approach.
+Throughout the pre-prep and prep schools, students follow the National Curriculum for England for literacy, mathematics, and phonics.
 In all other subjects, they follow the International Primary Curriculum (IPC), which is known for its creative and thematic approach to teaching and strong focus on personal learning goals.

 In senior school, students will study for their IGCSEs, and then choose between A Levels and the International Baccalaureate Diploma Programme (IBDP) in the sixth form.

 As well as preparing students for exam success, WCIB talks a lot about encouraging a life-long love of learning and “nurturing and developing the whole child”.
-Activities inside and outside the classroom focus on the Wellington Identity, which guides children to be Intellectual, Independent, Individual and Inspired.
-The timetable also features a well-being programme of lessons, sessions, workshops and discussions that focus on six aspects: developing positive relationships; building emotional resilience; maintaining a healthy curiosity about the world; understanding and promoting ways of living sustainably; and working out our responses to the questions that life asks of us.
+Activities inside and outside the classroom focus on the Wellington Identity, which guides children to be Intellectual, Independent, Individual, and Inspired.
+The timetable also features a well-being programme of lessons, sessions, workshops, and discussions that focus on six aspects: having and maintaining physical health; developing positive relationships; building emotional resilience; maintaining a healthy curiosity about the world; understanding and promoting ways of living sustainably; and working out our responses to the questions that life asks of us.

 Sport and the arts